 The lid size is 6" for those who are looking to use this crock with a water filter collar designed to fit the neck on a 5 gal water bottle.
 See more on the top measurements below and in the thumbnail picture.

 Standard color as priced and stocked in blue stripe.
 You may choose other colors using the drop-down box.
 Colors are hand painted and signed by the artist.
 Please note: the rooster, red apple, and summer splendor design is a decal and is not hand painted.
-The Poppy Seed design will include flowers in both mauve and peach, which may be on opposite sides of the stoneware.
+The Poppy Seed design will include flowers in both blue and peach, which may be on opposite sides of the stoneware.

 See color samples and click to enlarge pictures of various product examples.
 When the different colors are selected using the drop down boxes the +$ will incrementally add to the above price.
 The white will be the same color as the other blue stripe products.
 Depending on where it is in the kiln actual colors may vary between cream and white with some grayish hue or even towards a tan, beige color.
 Another characteristic of old-fashioned hand turned pottery.

 Stoneware may also be personalized for $12 using the drop-down box option at the top of the page.
 In the comment section at checkout please leave us the name that you would like added or e-mail it to us.
 Personalized names and messages will be hand-painted.